 Balamurali Ambati, Born 1977.

-Ambati was born to Dr Rao Ambati and his wife, a linguist who specialized in Tamil.
+Ambati was born to Dr. Rao Ambati and his wife, a linguist who specialized in Tamil.
 He was born and spent his years as an infant in the Vellore region of India.
 Ambati emigrated to the United States when Ambati was only three years old.
-He was a sharp as a child, and learnt reading and writing very early – so early that he knew how to Calculus when he was 4.
+He was sharp as a child, and learned reading and writing very early – so early that he knew how to Calculus when he was 4.
 He went on with this unwavering pace until he finished high school at 11 and went to medical school immediately after.By the age of 17, he had finished his medical studies and was a doctor – breaking the world record and becoming the youngest medical doctor in the world.
 This was after he cleared his studies in New York University at just 13 years old.

 He started a career from then, practicing ophthalmology and teaching as an associate professor.
-He has greater ambitions still, and keeps on leading the pace of academia in his field.
+He has greater ambitions still and keeps on leading the pace of academia in his field.

 But how were they able to master any subject at a young age?